BastLeblanc/aws-byod-immersion-day/labs/02_orchestration/orchestration.md

 ## Orchestrate the data pipeline using the Workflow feature

+When you only have a Glue job or a single Crawler that needs to be run periodically, you can schedule it with Glue scheduler or maybe you can use Cloudwatch events with a Lambda function.
+But if you need more complex flows - for example chaining multiple jobs and crawlers, running different jobs in parallel - Glue provides a workflow mechanism.

 The example presented here assumes a lineal/ dependant approach - some jobs before running the others.
 The plan is to create a pipeline, which will refresh the data-set every once in a while.